rust-community/rustbridge/workshops/mondrian-pattern/README.md

 #### [Explanation]

-Although the mondrian pattern in the window is what we're here for, it is worth looking at the console window as well.
+Although the Mondrian pattern in the window is what we're here for, it is worth looking at the console window as well.
 Don't worry about the warnings for now.
 Rust tells us that there are things in the program that are never used.
 We will use them soon!

 ### Exercise 1: Make one vertical split